-0 ID read error.

-1 Uncorrectable data error during a read.

-2 ID Address Mark not found.

-3 Data Address Mark not found

-4 Record not found.
-Found correct cylinder and head but not sector.

-5 Seek error.
-R/W head positioned on a wrong cylinder and/or selected a wrong head.

-6 DMA Data time out error.
-No acknowledge within 256μs.

-7 Write protected (SA800/850 only).

-8 Correctable data field error.

-9 Bad block found.

-Α Format Error.
-The controller detected that during the Check Track command, the format on the drive was not expected.
+- 0 ID read error.
+ECC or CRC (floppy) error in the ID field (uncorrectable). - 1 Uncorrectable data error during a read. - 2 ID Address Mark not found (possibly unformatted disk). - 3 Data Address Mark not found. - Record not found.
+Found correct cylinder and head but not sector. - 5 Seek error.
+R/W head positioned on a wrong cylinder and/or selected a wrong head. - 6 DMA Data time out error.
+No Host acknowledge within 256μs. - 7 Write protected.
+(SA800/850 only) - 8 Correctable data field error.
+Ecc error (automatic correction if not disabled). - 9 Bad track found - A Format Error.
+The controller detected that during the Check Track command, the format on the drive was not as expected.